• Skip to primary navigation

 It's almost October and we are sharing a brand new recipe this Halloween season.
 These Halloween pop tarts are an adorable twist to the classic toaster pastries your kids love!

 My kids love how cute they are, just like the Chocolate mice or Halloween clementines.
-My favorite part is that it requires only 2 ingredients, like the chocolate peanut clusters.
+My favorite part is that it requires only 2 ingredients.

 Pop Tarts are a customizable pastry treat inspired by the popular commercial brand.
 They consist of flaky pastry dough filled with ingredients like fruit preserves or chocolate, sealed, baked until golden brown, and topped with sweet icing.